Impact Spotlight

 About

-Up to 200 households on Molokai lack access to electricity, and many rely on expensive diesel generators and coolers.
-Many of these families are Native Hawaiians and pay $400 to $1400 per month to fuel their generators and produce ice for their coolers.
-Though connection to the grid is technically feasible, the typical cost is more than $40,000 per home,and consequentially, unaffordable for most residents.
+Up to 200 households on Molokai lack access to electricity, relying on expensive diesel generators and coolers.
+Many of these families are Native Hawaiians and pay up to $1,400 per month to fuel their generators and produce ice for their coolers.
+Though connection to the grid is technically feasible, the typical cost is more than $40,000 per home, and consequently, unaffordable for most residents.

 Hoʻāhu Energy Cooperative Molokai was born out of grassroots community efforts to shape the island’s energy future via community-developed and owned renewable energy projects.
 Through partnerships, education, community organizing, renewable energy workshops, and job training, Hoʻāhu Energy Cooperative Molokai works in collaboration with their community to influence the future of energy access on the island.